zebzhao/ModarJS/README.md

 ## Known Issues

-In some browsers, if a script HTTP request fails no error will be thrown.
-You can tell if a script filed to load by checking for missing loaded messages in the browser console.
+In some browsers, when a script HTTP request fails, no error will be thrown.
+You can tell if a script failed to load by checking for missing loaded messages in the browser console.